DanceSport South Africa

 DanceSport South Africa (DanceSport SA) (DSSA), formerly the Federation of Dance Sport South Africa (FEDANSA), is the governing body for dancesport and related dance styles in South Africa.
 It is an full member of the world governing body World DanceSport Federation (WDSF) and recognised by SASCOC.
 DanceSport SA is the sole custodian and controlling body of organised dancesport in South Africa.

 DanceSport SA organises national competitions such as National Hip-Hop Championships and the National Achievers & Championships where provincial contestants compete for national honours.

-Federation of DanceSport South Africa (FEDANSA) was formed in 1994 after integration of former Black and White structures in South Africa.
+The Federation of DanceSport South Africa (FEDANSA) was formed in 1994 after integration of former Black and White structures in South Africa.
 This was in response to political changes that were taking place in South Africa towards democracy.
 FEDANSA is the official controlling structure and sole custodian of DanceSport and related dance styles in South Africa, issuing Provincial and Protea colours in South Africa.

-In 2014 after 20 years of South African democracy and the birth of Federation of DanceSport South Africa known as FEDANSA.
-It was time for the federation to revise its long-awaited look by designing a new logotype for the Federation of DanceSport South Africa.
-The logo had to identify the South African DanceSport unity and incorporate South African gold and green national sport colours.